 You are never too old or unhealthy to register to be a donor.
+People with chronic conditions such as diabetes and hepatitis can save and heal lives.
 Organs and tissues are generally not considered for donation if the person has died from cancer or an infectious disease; however, certain cancer patients can donate corneas.
 In the event you are in a position to be a donor, medical specialists will evaluate your medical history to determine your suitability to donate.
 Organs and tissue are tested for infectious diseases, including hepatitis, AIDS and other viral infections before they are transplanted.

 Does a person have to die to become an organ donor?